 What do I need to do if I have violated my probation?

 If you have violated your probation or are facing a probation revocation petition in Arizona, it is important to work with an experienced criminal defense attorney.
 If no action is taken, the risk of additional punishments like jail time or hefty fines is all but assured.
-The last thing you want is to go, or return, to prison.
-You may want to hire the criminal defense lawyer in Phoenix.
+The last thing you want is to go or return, to prison.
+You may want to hire a criminal defense lawyer in Phoenix.
 A skilled defense lawyer will be able to work with you to discuss the circumstances surrounding the probation violation and do their best to defend you and your interests in an appeals court.

-is a former prosecutor so he knows how it works in the inside
+- is a former prosecutor so he knows how it works on the inside

 You can find that Phoenix Criminal Lawyer at the Law Office of Howard A. Snader.
 Call us today to schedule your free legal defense strategy consultation.
 At Howard Snader Law, we will do our best to defend you and your interests in an appeals court.
 Talk to our experienced criminal defense attorneys now.